rtm516/GeyserMC-wiki/Common-Issues.md

 # Outdated server!
 I'm still on 1.x.x

-Update the server or ask them to install ViaVersion.
+Update the server or ask them to install [ViaVersion](https://viaversion.com/).
+You can also try [VIAaaS](https://github.com/ViaVersion/VIAaaS) (ViaVersion as a Service).

 # Query: Incorrect Magic!